Pylons/pyramid/docs/narr/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Dynamic web applications produce URLs that can change depending on what you are
-viewing.
-Pyramid provides flexible, consistent, easy to use tools for generating
+viewing. :app:`Pyramid` provides flexible, consistent, easy to use tools for
-URLs.
-When you use these tools to write your application, you can change your
+generating URLs.
+When you use these tools to write your application, you can
-configuration without fear of breaking links in your web pages.
+change your configuration without fear of breaking links in your web pages.

 .. seealso::